Build local support for warm homes

 Find your campaign partners

-Start by mapping out local organisations, particularly focusing on community groups that represent or work with people most impacted by soaring energy bills.
+Start by mapping out local organisations, particularly focusing on community groups that represent or work with people most impacted by sky-high energy bills.
 This could include food banks, renters’ unions, mutual aid groups or faith groups.
 Think outside the box so you can reach beyond your usual partners.

 Man and woman sat at a table, the man is about to sign a partnership poster